Is Kindergarten Camp a Fit For Your Child?

 - Creation of meaning and enjoyment while learning

 - Development of handwriting and fine motor activities

 - Identification of phonological awareness and early reading processes

 - Focus on academics while being at a developmental preschool

-By taking an educational therapy approach and incorporating research-based programs, the Child Success Center Kindergarten Enrichment Camp offers your child a unique, summer learning experience, while having great fun in our 4,000 square foot facility in Santa Monica, that includes two indoor sensory-motor gyms.
+By taking an educational therapy approach and incorporating research-based programs, the Child Success Center Kindergarten Enrichment Camp offers your child a unique, summer learning experience, while having great fun in our state-of-the-art sensory motor gym in Los Angeles, California.

 K-CAMP is an individualized experience, with highly trained learning specialists looking at the “whole child” while meeting the specific needs of each child.
 Campers will work with a learning specialist to explore their learning journey.
 During the K-CAMP learning adventure, each child will be helped to develop confidence when taking the first steps toward reading, writing, attending to a new routine and being socially involved.
 Our approach allows visual and auditory integration, providing the child with a thorough learning experience and understanding from many areas of the brain.

 K-CAMP provides a balance of educational, classroom-like experiences and positive social development opportunities.
 Our team utilizes the hugely effective Social Thinking® (Attributed to Michelle Garcia Winner as creator of the Social Thinking Methodology) curriculum that builds the body & brain awareness that is supportive to learning exploration.
 Our gymnasium provides a fun, interactive and comfortable learning environment for children.
 With success comes the joy of seeing your child adapt to new circumstances, thrive socially, develop the necessary skills to succeed in school and learn effectively and happily.

 K-CAMP will ignite your child’s learning journey whether the goal is remediation of skills and/or enrichment, all while having great summer fun!